wjzz/sudoku-react/README.md

-# A simple Sudoku built with React
+# A simple Sudoku built with React and TypeScript

 Author: Wojciech Jedynak 2019